LegendArenaMC/LegendArena/README.md

 ### License

-The entire Legend Arena plugin source code is licensed under the TheNameDev Plugin License.
-Any and all usage of this plugin must comply with said license.
+The entire Legend Arena plugin source code is licensed under the MIT License.

-A copy of said license can be found in the [LICENSE.md](https://github.com/LegendArenaMC/LegendArena/blob/dev/LICENSE.md) file.

 ### Building